Characteristics of the Medicinal Amaltas or Cassia Fistula Plant

 References

-Medicinal importance of Amaltas/ (Cassia fistula)
+Medicinal importance of Amaltas

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.